SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 1. Is there any wild animals in your country?
   Yes.
 There are many natural reserves in China and the country has established the corresponding laws to stipulate that any behaviour that endangers rare wild animals will be punished.
 So there are still lots of wild animals in China.
 2. Do you often see some wild animals in your country?
-  Several years ago, I saw some wild boars(野猪) and ibex(野山羊) in the mauntains of my hometown.
+  Several years ago, I saw some wild boars(野猪) and goats in the mauntains of my hometown.
 However, with the deforestation and excessive hunting, the number of these animals is dramatically decreasing and I can hardly see them any more.
 3. Do you know something about wild animals?
 Yes.
 I have acquired some knowledge about wild animals through watching TV and reading books.
 4. Are there TV programs about wild animals in your country?